plewis/plewis.github.io/phylogenetics/hw-condvar.md

 ## What to do

 Login to your account on the Storrs HPC cluster and create a file named _hw7.py_ using nano containing the code below.
-Edit the _hw7.py_ script in nano, uncommenting the final 4 lines and replacing the xxxx placeholder with the correct formula.
-Assume the data for characters 1 and 2 are as shown in Figure 1.

     from math import exp, log